voxel51/fiftyone/docs/source/teams/migrations.rst

     including compatible SDK versions, deployment assets, and upgrade assistance.

-New FiftyOne Teams versions occasionally introduce data model changes that require database migrations when upgrading your deployment.
+New FiftyOne Enterprise versions occasionally introduce data model changes that require database migrations when upgrading your deployment.

 Admins can check a deployment's current version via the Python SDK as shown